Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks

-which is equivalent to loss function in Eq. \eqref{eq:elbo} multiplied by a constant $(1-\alpha)^2$.
-Similarly rewriting the second term in Eq. \eqref{eq:elbo_js} as,
+A detailed derivation of terms $T_1$ and $T_2$ is given in App.~\ref{sec:intract_vi}.
+Term $T_1$ is equivalent to the loss function in Eq.~\ref{eq:elbo} multiplied by a constant $(1-\alpha)^2$.

-The term $P(\textbf{w}|\mathbb{D})$ in Eq. \eqref{eq:2term} is intractable as explained in section~\ref{sec:vi}, which makes $T_2$ intractable.\footnote{~We obtain a similar result when the geometric mean $G_\alpha$ is used instead of $G'_\alpha$.
-Only the constants outside the integral change in that case.} Therefore the JS-G divergence-based loss function given in Eq. \eqref{eq:elbo_js} cannot be used to find the optimum parameter $\boldsymbol{\theta}^*$ which contrasts the KL divergence based loss function in Eq. \eqref{eq:elbo}.
+The term $P(\textbf{w}|\mathbb{D})$ in $T_2$ is intractable as explained in section~\ref{sec:vi}.
+Therefore the JS-G divergence-based loss function given in Eq.~\ref{eq:elbo_js} cannot be used to find the optimum parameter $\boldsymbol{\theta}^*$ which contrasts the KL divergence-based loss function in Eq.~\ref{eq:elbo}.
 Similarly, the JS-A divergence-based loss function obtained through VI is also intractable.
 We address this issue of intractability in the following subsection.